nRF24/CircuitPython_nRF24L01/docs/index.rst

 * Adjust the nRF24L01's RF data rate (250kbps, 1Mbps, or 2Mbps)
 * An nRF24L01 driven by this library can communicate with a nRF24L01 on an Arduino driven by the `TMRh20 RF24 library <http://tmrh20.github.io/RF24/>`_.
-* fake BLE module for sending BLE beacon advertisments from the nRF24L01 as outlined by `Dmitry Grinberg in his write-up (including C source code) <http://dmitry.gr/index.php?r=05.Projects&proj=11.%20Bluetooth%20LE%20fakery>`_.
+* fake BLE module for sending BLE beacon advertisements from the nRF24L01 as outlined by `Dmitry Grinberg in his write-up (including C source code) <http://dmitry.gr/index.php?r=05.Projects&proj=11.%20Bluetooth%20LE%20fakery>`_.
 * Multiceiver\ :sup:`TM` mode (up to 6 TX nRF24L01 "talking" to 1 RX nRF24L01 simultaneously).
   See the `Multiceiver Example <examples.html#multiceiver-example>`_
-* Networking capability that allows up to 781 tranceivers to interact with each other.
+* Networking capability that allows up to 781 transceivers to interact with each other.

   * This does not mean the radio can connect to WiFi.
 The networking implementation is a custom protocol ported from TMRh20's RF24Network & RF24Mesh libraries.